wahdatjan/react-native-common-intents/README.md

 # react-native-common-intents
-React Native Android Module to use to use Android's Common intents actions like for Image picker from Gallery, open date settings,open wifi settings , open Bluetooth settings, open airplanemode settings, open browser with input url or to make web search by entering text.
+React Native Android Module's Android Common intents actions like for Image picker from Gallery, open date settings,open wifi settings , open Bluetooth settings, open airplanemode settings, open browser with input url or to make web search by entering text.

 ## How this Module is useful ?